Some algebraic structures in KPZ universality: Acknowledgements

 \section{Acknowledgements}

 A large part of these notes was prepared and exposed during a series of lectures at the National Centre for Theoretical Sciences and Academia Sinica in Taipei.
 I would like to warmly thank the institutes for the invitation to present this material and also for the kind hospitality and support through a Visiting Scholar scheme.
-I would also like to thank Alexei Borodin, Leonid Petrov and Bruce Westbury for useful comments.
+I would also like to thank an anonymous referee, whose very detailed and conscientious comments have improved the presentation of the text as well as Alexei Borodin, Ofer Busani, Leonid Petrov and Bruce Westbury for several useful comments.
 The work was also supported by EPRSC through grant EP/R024456/1.